emin63/ox_profile/README.md

 to see how things work "in the wild".

-There are other statistical profilers out there for python (such as statprof, which are pretty good and may be better for your needs than `ox_profile`.
+There are other statistical profilers out there for python (such as statprof), which are pretty good and may be better for your needs than `ox_profile`.
 So why would you consider `ox_profile`?
 Some possible reasons include: